noizu-labs-ml/genai/README.md

+GenAI Library
+====
-# GenAI Elixir Library: A Framework for Interacting with Generative AI
+GenAI Elixir Library: A Framework for Interacting with Generative AI

 **Version:** 0.0.1